CaesarSaladd/1800-202530_DTC12/README.md

 ## Acknowledgments

-- Trail data and images are for demonstration purposes only.
-- Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
+- Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [Chat-GPT](https://chatgpt.com/) and COMP-1800 Course Demos.
-- Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+-
 ---

 ## Limitations and Future Work

 ### Limitations

 - Limited trail details (e.g., no live trail conditions).